rudedude693/FSA_devops/README.md

 This repository will be the home for your Vocareum code on GitHub.
 From your GihHub profile page:

-1. Go to repositories -> 'New'
+1. Go to repositories and click the green 'New' button
 2. Set yourself as the repo owner
-3. Give the new repo a descriptive name and description
+3. Give the new repo a descriptive name
 4. Set the visibility to private
 5. Don't add a template, README, .gitignore or license
 6. Click 'create repository'